Competition Style Pork Butt

 When it comes to seasoning your pork, be generous!
 A pork butt is a huge chunk of meat without a lot of inherent flavor, so you really can’t overseason it.

-For this recipe, I used the Smokin’ Sweetness rub by Hook’s Rubs & Spices.
-It’s got a heavy dose of brown sugar, salt, and spices that really pair wonderfully with pork.
+For this recipe, I used theour Smoke Kitchen Pitmaster’s Pick Sweet Rub.
+It’s got a heavy dose of brown sugar, salt, and a blend of spices that pairs wonderfully with pork.

 If you are keen to make your own have a look at our pork rubs here.